AGM-45 Shrike: History

-The Shrike was first employed during the Vietnam War by the Navy in 1965 using A-4 aircraft.
-The Air Force adopted the weapon the following year using F-105F and G Thunderchief Wild Weasel SEAD aircraft, and later the F-4 Phantom II in the same role.
+The Shrike was first employed during the Vietnam War by the Navy in 1965 using the Douglas A-4 Skyhawk.
+The Air Force adopted the weapon the following year using F-105F and G Thunderchief Wild Weasel defense suppression aircraft, and later the F-4 Phantom II in the same role.
 The range was nominally shorter than the SA-2 Guideline missiles that the system was used against, although it was a great improvement over the early method of attacking SAM sites with rockets and bombs from F-100F Super Sabres.
 A Shrike was typically lofted about 30 degrees above the horizon at a Fan Song radar some 15 miles (25 km) away for a flight time of 50 seconds.
 Tactics changed incrementally over the campaigns of 1966 and 1967 until the advent of the AGM-78 Standard ARM.
 That new weapon allowed launches from significantly longer range with a much easier attack profile, as the Standard could be launched up to 180 degrees off target and still expect a hit and its speed allowed it to travel faster than the SA-2.
 Even after the Standard missile entered service, the Weasels still carried the Shrike because the Standard cost about $200,000, while a Shrike cost only $7,000.
 If USAF pilots expended a Standard they would have to fill out a lengthy form during debriefing.
 A somewhat standard load for the F-105G was a 650 US gal (2,500 L) centerline fuel tank, two Standards on inboard pylons and two Shrikes on the outboard pylons.
 The mix varied slightly for jamming pods and the occasional AIM-9 Sidewinder but this was the baseline.